 Early Life

 Kjell Inge Røkke was born on October 25, 1958, in Molde, Norway.
-He started his career as a fisherman at the age of 18.
-He moved to the United States in 1979 and launched his business career with the purchases of a 69-foot trawler in Seattle.
+He began his career as a fisherman at the age of 18, working on Norwegian vessels.
+Without any formal education beyond high school, Røkke showed early determination and entrepreneurial spirit.

 Rise to Success